The Legend of Zelda: A Link to the Past

 - You start with 15 hearts, 255 rupees, 50 bombs, and 50 arrows in the Light World.

 - You have a complete inventory.
-Your four Bottles are filled with a Fairy, and one each of the Red, Green, and Blue Potions.
+The Bottles are filled with a Fairy and one each of the Red, Green, and Blue Potions.
 Additionally, you have the Pegasus Boots, Flippers, Titan's Mitt, Moon Pearl, Fighter's Sword, and Blue Shield.

 - Press B on Controller 2 to enable free-movement mode, which will allow Link to freely pass through obstacles.
 It will also allow you to use the Magic Mirror anywhere on the overworld, even to warp from the Light World to the Dark World (which is not normally possible).

-- Press R on Controller 2 to remove the selected item or weapon while the status sub-screen is on.
+- Press R on Controller 2 to remove the selected item or weapon while the status sub-screen is displayed.

 Full Restore/Equipment Upgrade

-Use the PAR code 0683C1EA, then create a file named BAGE (JP: ンルルル) in the first save slot to enable the following debugging features:
+Use Pro Action Replay (PAR) code 0683C1EA, then create a file named BAGE (JP: ンルルル) in the first save slot to enable the following debugging features:

 - Press R on Controller 1 to permanently cut magic consumption in half.